SinomeM/shinyCNV/README.md

   In all modes the app will plot all CNVs for the sample (before any filtering) on the same chromosome as the current CNV.
 The CNV of interest is highlighted with a thin border.
 In fixed locus and select region modes, the locus/region is also highlighted with a gray box and thicker border.
-The plot can be zoomed in and out using the scroll wheel or the `+`/`-` buttons on the top right of the plot.

 Below the plot there are buttons to navigate through CNVs, store the visual validation for the CNV and to refine boundaries.
 The buttons are: